Digital experience monitoring (DEM)

-Use this data to observe variations in the availability of your website at different locations over time.
-You can configure alerts to notify you of problems with a website's availability.
+Use this data to observe variations in the availability and use of your website at different locations over time.
+You can configure alerts to notify you of problems with a website's availability or user experience.

-The probe servers for SolarWinds Observability need to be able to access your configured websites.
-If the targeted website blocks the probe's access with a firewall or an access control list, the test result might incorrectly indicate a failure.
-To observe websites hosted on a local network, your server or site must allow access to SolarWinds Observability probe server IP addresses.
+The probe servers for SolarWinds Observability need to be able to access your configured websites and URI entities.
+If the targeted website or URI endpoint blocks the probe's access with a firewall or an access control list, the test result might incorrectly indicate a failure.
+To observe websites or URIs hosted on a local network, your server or site must allow access to SolarWinds Observability probe server IP addresses.
 See Synthetic Probes Settings.

 In addition to standard visualizations of metric data, the following widgets display detailed insights into your websites or URIs and their test results.

 On the Overview tab, the Details widget shows basic site details including the site name and URL, as well as tested protocols, probe platforms, and other availability monitoring details.
 If available, real user monitoring details, such as Apdex satisfied load time and Apdex tolerating load time, and more, are also available in the Details widget.